IIB an equivariantly localized puncture: Equivariant localization

 \subsection{BVAB theorem with boundary}

 Let $M_{2n}$ be an even-dimensional manifold with boundary $\partial M_{2n}$, equipped with a vector field $\xi$, and suppose that $\Phi$ is equivariantly closed under $\dd_\xi$.
 That is

-The integral of such a polyform localizes on the fixed point set of the action generated by $\xi$ according to the BVAB formula \cite{BV:1982,Atiyah:1984px},\footnote{This writing assumes that the normal bundle decomposes into a direct sum of complex line bundles, which is the case in the examples considered in the following.} where for a manifold with boundary we must also include a boundary term: \be \int_{M_{2n}} \Phi= \sum_\Sigma \frac{1}{d_{2k}}\frac{(2\pi)^k}{\prod_{i=1}^k\epsilon_i}\int_\Sigma \frac{f^*\Phi}{[1+\frac{2\pi}{\epsilon_i}c_1(\mathcal{L}_i)]} -\oint_{\partial M_{2n}}g^*\frac{\xi^\flat \wedge \Phi}{\dd_{\xi}\xi^\flat}\, . \ee Here $f$ is the embedding of the fixed point set $\Sigma\hookrightarrow M_{2n}$ of co-dimension $2k$, $\epsilon_i$ are the weights of $\xi$ on the normal bundle $N_\Sigma=\oplus_{i=1}^k \mathcal{L}_i$, i.e.\ $\xi=\epsilon_i\del_{\phi_i}$ with $\del_{\phi_i}$ rotating the complex line bundle $\mathcal{L}_i$, and $c_1(\mathcal{L}_i)$ are their first Chern classes.
+The integral of such a polyform localizes on the fixed point set of the action generated by $\xi$ according to the BVAB formula \cite{BV:1982,Atiyah:1984px},\footnote{This writing assumes that the normal bundle decomposes into a direct sum of complex line bundles, which is the case in the examples considered in the following.} where for a manifold with boundary we must also include a boundary term: \be \int_{M_{2n}} \Phi= \sum_\Sigma \frac{1}{d_{2k}}\frac{(2\pi)^k}{\prod_{i=1}^k\epsilon_i}\int_\Sigma \frac{f^*\Phi}{[1+\frac{2\pi}{\epsilon_i}c_1(\mathcal{L}_i)]} +\oint_{\partial M_{2n}}g^*\frac{\xi^\flat \wedge \Phi}{\dd_{\xi}\xi^\flat}\, . \ee Here $f$ is the embedding of the fixed point set $\Sigma\hookrightarrow M_{2n}$ of co-dimension $2k$, $\epsilon_i$ are the weights of $\xi$ on the normal bundle $N_\Sigma=\oplus_{i=1}^k \mathcal{L}_i$, i.e.\ $\xi=\epsilon_i\del_{\phi_i}$ with $\del_{\phi_i}$ rotating the complex line bundle $\mathcal{L}_i$, and $c_1(\mathcal{L}_i)$ are their first Chern classes.
 For the boundary contribution, $g$ denotes the embedding of the boundary $\del M_{2n}\hookrightarrow M_{2n}$, and $\xi^\flat$ is the one-form dual to $\xi$ using a metric for which $\xi$ is Killing.
 The denominators should be understood as expanded in a power series, which naturally truncate.
-It is understood that the boundary has no fixed points, i.e $\|\xi\|^2\big|_{\partial M_{2n}}\neq0$.
+It is understood that the boundary has no fixed points, i.e.\ $\|\xi\|^2\big|_{\partial M_{2n}}\neq0$.
 There is a further extension if the boundary does admit fixed points.
 We have also allowed for the presence of orbifold singularities, so that the normal space to $\Sigma$ is $\mathbb{R}^{2k}/\Gamma$, where $\Gamma$ is a finite group of order $d_{2k}\in\mathbb{N}$.

-Although we have been careful to introduce the boundary term, for the case of interest in this paper these will always vanish.
-Specifically, the lower-degree terms in $\Phi$ will all be zero precisely on $\Ffixed$, where recall that $\partial_\chi$ shrinks.
+Although we have been careful to introduce the boundary term, for the case of interest in this paper these will always vanish.\footnote{See \cite{Floriantoappear} for examples with non-vanishing boundary contributions.} Specifically, the lower-degree terms in $\Phi$ will all be zero precisely on $\Ffixed$, where recall that $\partial_\chi$ shrinks.
 Explicitly dropping the boundary contributions, for a six-dimensional orbifold with two-cycles $D_2$ and four-cycles $D_4$ which are not entirely fixed by $\xi$, the localization formula then reads

 The integrals of $\topf=\diff\chi\wedge \Phi$ over $S^1_\chi \times D_2$, $S^1_\chi\times D_4$, $S^1_\chi\times M_6$ are then simply $\lchi$, the period of $\chi$, times these expressions.